 - Joy Rides -- Diesel and 'B' Class steam locomotives that take passengers on short trips from Darjeeling to Ghoom return.
 The joyride includes a 10 minute stop at Batasia loop and 30 minute stop at Ghoom Museum.

-- Jungle Safari Holiday Trains -- locomotives which run from Siliguri to Tindharia return, with the highlights being views of the picturesque Mahananda Wildlife Sanctuary and "Z" reverses (where the train zigzags forwards and backwards up the slope).
+- Jungle Safari Holiday Trains -- locomotives which run from Siliguri to Tindharia return, with the highlights being views of the picturesque Mahananda Wildlife Sanctuary and "Z" reverses (where the train zigzags forwards and backward up the slope).

 Train Information and Timetable